Using Cmd + Space as Alfred hotkey

-To set your hotkey, go to the Alfred preferences and view the General tab.
-Type your key combo (ctrl, alt or cmd + space/character) to set it.
+To set your hotkey, open Alfred's preferences to the General tab.
+Type your key combo (ctrl, alt and/or cmd + space/character) to set it.

 1. Check it isn't in use by Spotlight

 If Cmd + Space doesn't work, that hotkey may be assigned to another feature on your Mac.
-First, verify that it's not in use for Spotlight by opening Spotlight's System Preferences and disabling the menu keyboard shortcut under Keyboard Shortcuts > Spotlight.
+First, verify that it's not in use for Spotlight by opening Spotlight's System Settings and disabling the menu keyboard shortcut under Keyboard > Keyboard Shortcuts > Spotlight.

 2. Check it isn't used for language switching